azumio/foodlens_api_docs/foodlens_api_v1.md

 - JPEG 544x544px, approximate size 50-70kb (set the jpeg encoder quality setting to this size on an average photo)
 - Food in center and filling the frame.
-- The photo should not be upscaled by the client to match the 544x544px requirenment
+- The photo should not be upscaled by the client to match the 544x544px requirenment.
+For best results crop and scale to 544x544 from the oroginal photo size (eg. 12MP)

 ## API Calls